kabirshhaikh/Leetcode/README.md

--> Find the sum of encrypted integers - leetcode easy problem -> Sort integers by the number of 1 bits - leetcode easy problem -> Find smallest common element in all rows - leetcode medium problem
+-> Find the sum of encrypted integers - leetcode easy problem -> Sort integers by the number of 1 bits - leetcode easy problem -> Find smallest common element in all rows - leetcode medium problem -> Check if all ones are atleast k places away - leetcode easy problem